OpusVL/odoo-printout-extras/README.md

 ## `purchase_order_supplier_product_fields`

-**PLANNED**

 Adds a `supplier_product_code` field to `purchase.order.line`, computed based upon entries in the `product_id.seller_ids` field.

-This will start with a very naive algorithm, and as requirements or R&D find better ways this will be refined.

 # Copyright and License